Nexfinity/CakeyBot-Wiki/auto-responder.md

 * Command
   * This is the command/trigger phrase for a response.
   * It must be Base64 encoded and be less than 200 characters before Base64 encoding.
-* Triggers
-  * This is an internal value that determines whether or not a command is an Auto Responder or a Custom Command.
-The import script will ignore any value you put here and force set it internally.
-  * Acceptable values:
-    * 1 - Custom Commands
-    * 2 - Auto Responders
 * Flags
   * These are only used for Auto Responders, they map directly to the Auto Responder [flags](#flags).
   * Acceptable values: